snd/mesa/README.md

 ### todo

 - better documentation
+- check that key arrays for getting assocations are not empty
 - guidelines for extending mesa
 - description text
 - more convincing usage examples
 - check more user errors
 - use underscore less
 - refactor association fetching code
+- custom getters for associations
+- `primaryKey` to override primary key column

 ### license: MIT